Then the angel said to the shepherds keeping watch over their flocks at night,

 Stille Nacht, Heilige Nacht is an old favourite, always sending shivvers down my spine!

-The above Graz choir’s version premiered last year is ‘dedicated to all those who are not able to spend Christmas with their loved ones‘.
+The above Graz choir’s version is ‘dedicated to all those who are not able to spend Christmas with their loved ones‘.

 It was first sung in 1818 in Oberndorf bie Salzburg chapel.
 My father must have heard it during his residence in Stalag IIIA, near Dresden.
 Austria looked very attractive, even as seen en-route as a captive transported from the Battle for Crete (1941).
 So mid-1950s, we took many holidays ‘im Tyrol’ west of Salzburg, often motoring through there later.